 This guide covers the technology staff, faculty, and students need to create a successful remote work environment.
 For telecommuting policies and manager resources, see the Michigan Medicine HR website.

 Michigan Medicine managed laptops and related peripherals (e.g., keyboard, mouse, docking station) can be taken offsite.
-Do not remove external monitors (unless necessary) or desktop/tower computers without approval.
-Desktop computers will not work offsite without special setup due to no VPN client or WiFi card).
+Do not remove external monitors or desktop/tower computers without approval.
+Desktop computers will not work offsite without special setup due to no VPN or WiFi card.
 Tablets and cell phones can be useful but are not adequate standalone equipment for working remotely.

 If you use a Michigan Medicine managed laptop (e.g., CoreImage)